You may not be talking to who you think.

-Maybe you forgot the password; maybe you were hacked.
-Your recovery attempts have all failed, and you’re desperate to regain access to your account.
+Say you’ve been locked out of your outlook.com or Gmail account.
+Maybe you forgot the password.
+Maybe you were hacked.
+Your recovery attempts have failed, and you’re desperate to regain access to your account.

-So, you search online for “outlook.com support phone number”, hoping to talk to a real, live person, to get some help directly from the source.
+So, you search online for outlook.com or Gmail “support phone number”, hoping to talk to a real, live person to get help from the source.

 Unbeknownst to you, things are about to go from bad to worse.